ak9473/tryHackMe_notes/Jr. Penetration Tester Path/Privilege Escalation/Readme.md

 <h1 align="center">Linux Commands </h1>

--'hostname' - command returns hostname of the target machine -'uname -a' - print system information detail about kernel, useful for potential kernel vulns -'/proc/version' - info about the target system processes -'/etc/issue' - file contains info about the OS, can be eaily customized or changed
+- 'hostname' - command returns hostname of the target machine -'uname -a' - print system information detail about kernel, useful for potential kernel vulns -'/proc/version' - info about the target system processes -'/etc/issue' - file contains info about the OS, can be eaily customized or changed